Website sitemaps are one of the most misunderstood pieces of the SEO equation.

 Most people aren’t sure what it does, why it’s necessary, and how to set it up correctly for the best results.

-However, one thing remains a fact – a sitemap is essential to rank for competitive keywords, so you must figure out how to set it up correctly.
+However, one thing remains a fact – a sitemap is essential to rank for competitive keywords, so you must go beyond keyword research services and make sure that you are setting it up correctly.

-Therefore, in this article, we’ll analyze a sitemap example and figure out precisely what it is and what are the sitemap best practices.
+In this article, I’ll analyze a sitemap example and show you precisely what it is and what are the sitemap best practices.

 What is an XML Sitemap and Why Do They Matter?